erenbayrakli/CurrencyAPI/README.md

 # CurrencyAPI
-API that pulls exchange rate data over TCMB and BINANCE for coins
+API that pulls exchange rate data over TCMB also BINANCE for coins